MrAntares/roBrowserLegacy/doc/README.md

               adminList:    [2000000]      // List admins' account IDs here like: [2000000, 2000001, 2000002 .... etc]
           }],

+      // OTHER CONFIG - These can be part of the server config as well, thus making them adjustable per server
+          development:     false,  // When false needs a compiled Online.js in the root (faster load).
+When true, the client will directly use the javascript files from src/ (slower load, for debugging/development only)
-          packetDump:      false,  // Dump packet as hex in console?
+          packetDump:      false,  // Dump packet as hex to the console?
-          skipServerList:  true,   // Skip server selection?
+          skipServerList:  false,  // Skip server selection?
           skipIntro:       false,  // Skip intro page?
+          version:         20230927.0959, // Update this value every time you update your robrowser, to trigger a source refresh on every browser.
+Recommended to use a decimal timestamp (YYYYMMDD.hhmm), but can be anything
+          forceUseAddress: false,      // Some times when connect to server, the server return 127.0.0.1 as IP to connect.
+This key force robrowse to ignore and use IP set at 'address'

           enableCashShop:  false,  // Enable Cash Shop UI?
           enableBank:      false,  // Enable Bank UI?
 (Requires PACKETVER 20130724 above)
           enableMapName:   false,  // Enable Map Name Banner?
 (Requires client data (GRF) newer than 2019.06.19)
           enableCheckAttendance: false, // Enable Check Attendance?
 (Requires PACKETVER 20180307 above)

-       /* OPTIONAL/CUSTOM CONFIGS */
-       /* Add/Remove the below as you wish */
+          loadLua:         false,  // Enable this option to load LUA tables (currently only item table) from client/System/...

           //clientHash:    '113e195e6c051bb1cfb12a644bb084c5', // Set fixed client hash value here (less secure, for development only)
           calculateHash:   false,  // When true, the client will calculate it's own hash and send that value (slower, more secure, only when development is false).
 Must provide the list of files in hashFiles!